google/apps_script_tools/README.md

 # Apps Script Tools

 This is not an official Google product.
+It is not supported by the Dart team.

+This package is still in an experimental state.

 This package provides tools for using dart2js-compiled programs as Google Apps scripts.